Machine-Learning-Foundations/exercise_01_intro/README.md

 ### Task 2: Downloading and installing Miniconda.
 To develop and execute our python code, we use a python container software called miniconda.
 Using miniconda you can create an `environment` which holds python and all the required software to run the given scripts.
-- Navigate to https://docs.conda.io/en/latest/miniconda.html in your favorite browser.
+- Navigate to https://docs.conda.io/en/latest/miniconda.html in your favourite browser.
 The HRZ-Pool computers run Ubuntu Linux.
 Download the `Miniconda3 Linux 64-bit` file.

 - Open the terminal on your machine by pressing `Ctrl+Alt+T`.
 Navigate into the Downloads folder by typing `cd Downloads`.
 Before running the installer, set the executable bit by typing `chmod +x Miniconda3-latest-Linux-x86_64.sh`.
 Install Miniconda via `./Miniconda3-latest-Linux-x86_64.sh`.
-- Finally execute this command `source ~/.bashrc`.
-Check if you can see the `(base)` environment name on the left hand side of your command line.
+- Finally, execute this command `source ~/.bashrc`.
+Check if you can see the `(base)` environment name on the left-hand side of your command line.
 This means that (mini)conda is installed correctly.

-### Task 3: Setting up Vscode for python development
+### Task 3: Setting up Vscode for Python development
 - Open Visual Studio Code (Vscode).
 - Click on the extensions tab in Vscode (on the left hand side) or press `Ctrl+Shift+X`.
 Install the `Python` and `Remote-SSH` extensions.
 Choose the versions provided by Microsoft.
 - Make the Miniconda interpreter your default in Vscode by pressing `Ctrl+Shift+P`.
 Type `select interpreter` and press enter.
 In the following dialogue, choose the `base` environment.